eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 * generating the LC orbit of a graph.

 This code is used
-to produce the results in the paper "Optimization complexity and resource minimization of emitter-based photonic graph state generation protocols", by E. Takou, E. Barnes, and S. E. Economou.
+to produce the results of the paper "Optimization complexity and resource minimization of emitter-based photonic graph state generation protocols", by E. Takou, E. Barnes, and S. E. Economou.